int08h/blog/content/post/to-catch-a-lying-timeserver.md

 {{< figure src="/images/roughtime_chaining.png" link="/images/roughtime_chaining.png" caption="Roughtime request/response chaining (click to enlarge)" class="figshrink" >}}

-Proof of server misbehavior emerges from three interlocking properties of the protocol:
+Proof of server misbehavior emerges from two interlocking properties of the protocol:

 1. **Chaining establishes total ordering between all request/responses.** Composing requests using prior responses establishes a single sequence of events that can be independently verified.
-That is, since nonce `B` is derived from `A`, we can be certain that response `B'` (and the time associated with it) came *after* response `A'` (and its time).
-2. **Each response contains the client's nonce and server's time.** Given that the chained nonce is present alongside the server's attested time, this creates a total ordering of all time values provided by a server.
+2. **All responses are cryptographically signed.** Signatures establish authenticity of responses, identity of senders, and prevent forgery.

-3. **All responses are cryptographically signed.** Signatures establish authenticity of responses, identity of senders, and prevent forgery.
+A client sending nonce `B` which was derived from `A` can be certain that response `B'` (and the time associated with it) came *after* response `A'` (and its associated time).
+If the client sees a time in response `B'` that is before the time in `A'` then something is obviously wrong.

-With three or more servers the client has sufficient cross-signed request/responses to identify a bad server.
-In the case of only two servers, a client can detect misbehavior exists but not which server is bad.
+By querying several servers (assuming no collusion) a client can identify not only ordering issues but also time quality problems.
+One server reporting a time way off the others will be obvious and the collection of cross-signed request/responses will supply proof.

-It is envisioned that Roughtime clients maintain a file of request/responses chains as evidence.
-These files could be provided to an audit service or other third-party.
-This [protobuf definition](https://roughtime.googlesource.com/roughtime/+/master/config.proto#40) from the Roughtime project is intended as the standard JSON format for chain files.
+A client can store a log of request and response chains.
+There are no secret values in Roughtime requests or responses so this log can provided to an audit service or other third-party.
+This [protobuf definition](https://roughtime.googlesource.com/roughtime/+/master/config.proto#40) from the Roughtime project is intended as the standard JSON format for such chain files.

 # Closing Thoughts

-Roughtime is elegant and simple.
-Several of its features aren't immediately apparent and hopefully this post helps spread the word.
-I didn't touch on other neat ideas in Roughtime like deliberate [fault injection](https://roughtime.googlesource.com/roughtime/+/HEAD/ECOSYSTEM.md#Maintaining-a-healthy-software-ecosystem) which is worth thinking about.
+Roughtime is elegant and simple but several of its clever features only become apparent after digging in.
+Hopefully this post helps spread the word.
+I didn't touch on other neat ideas in Roughtime like deliberate response [fault injection](https://roughtime.googlesource.com/roughtime/+/HEAD/ECOSYSTEM.md#Maintaining-a-healthy-software-ecosystem) or use of [key delegation](https://roughtime.googlesource.com/roughtime/+/HEAD/PROTOCOL.md#Certificates) to limit exposure of long-term keys.

-If you're interested in learning more about Roughtime:
+If you're interested in learning more:

 * The [project page](https://roughtime.googlesource.com/roughtime/) should be your first stop.
-The C++ and Go implementations live there.
+The reference C++ and Go implementations live there.
 * I wrote [Nearenough](https://github.com/int08h/nearenough), a Java implementation of Roughtime.
+It can pretty-print Roughtime messages if you need to do that sort of thing.
-* Two good Hacker News discussions near the time of the initial announcement: [one](https://news.ycombinator.com/item?id=12540941) and
+* Two good Hacker News discussions around the time of the initial project announcement: [one](https://news.ycombinator.com/item?id=12540941) and
 [two](https://news.ycombinator.com/item?id=12599705).